 The Honor Code

-In the 2005-06 academic year, Augustana College students — “committed to the ideals of integrity, accountability, fairness and honesty” — researched and drafted an academic Honor Code for Augustana College.
-Approved by the student body and faculty in May 2006, the Honor Code “sets the foundation and boundaries to ensure academic excellence and stability in an evolving and dynamic world.”
-The code cites the need for honor and integrity in carrying out the college mission of “offering a challenging education that develops mind, spirit and body,” concluding that “the Honor Code holds each individual accountable to the community of Augustana College.”
-To view the Honor Code in its entirety, including definitions of and statements on infractions, the Honor Pledge and composition of the Honor Council, go to www.augustana.edu/honorcode.
+The Honor Code “sets the foundation and boundaries to ensure academic excellence and stability in an evolving and dynamic world.”
+The code cites the need for honor and integrity in carrying out the college mission of “offering a challenging education that develops mind, spirit and body,” concluding, “the Honor Code holds each individual accountable to the community of Augustana College.”
+For more information, go to www.augustana.edu/honorcode.